Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Imperial Royal Ru-Kiln Vase of the Northern Song Dynasty Exhibiting Pear-Shaped Design

-This esteemed second Commissioned Official Imperial Royal Ru-kiln Pear Form Vase ranks among the most exquisite celadon wares ever produced in China, renowned for their elegance and luxury.
+This esteemed second Commissioned Official Imperial Royal Ru-kiln Pear Form Vase ranks among the most exquisite celadon wares ever produced in China, renowned for its elegance and luxury.
 Crafted specifically for Emperor Huizong and his court, this Pale Celadon Vase is distinguished by its remarkable glaze, characterized by a rich, smooth texture enhanced with Rare Blue Crushed Agate integrated into the glaze formulation.
 This unique feature can be demonstrated through examination with a 20x loupe or microscope, where specks of agate are visible, as evidenced in the accompanying microscopic photographs.
 The incorporation of Rare Crushed Blue Agate is a hallmark of all Official Imperial Royal Ru Kiln wares established under Emperor Huizong's patronage.
 The second commissioned Royal vase presents an off-white body that transitions to a brownish hue post-firing, measuring approximately 9 1/8 inches in height.
 This artifact is part of the surviving collection of Northern Song Dynasty Official Imperial Royal Ru-Kiln Wares associated with Emperor Huizong. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Commissioned Northern Song Dynasty Official Imperial Royal Ru-Kiln